hapax/hapax.github.io/assets/simple-physics.md

 We will model people as spheres (naturally), but see Exercise 14 for a more realistic approach.
-So, you are a sphere of radius $R$ caught in a rainstorm, and shelter is a distance $d$.
+So, you are a sphere of radius $R$ caught in a rainstorm, and shelter is a distance $d$ away.
-The rain consists of very tiny balls of water, falling directly down (no wind) at some speed $v$.
+The rain consists of tiny balls of water, falling directly down (no wind) at some speed $v$.
 Viewed in the reference frame of the falling drops, there are $n$ drops per unit volume.
-The speed $v$ and density $n$ can change with height, but we are only interested in these quantities near the ground, so we are at liberty to imagine that they are constant.
+The speed $v$ and density $n$ can change with height, but we are only interested in these quantities near the ground, so we are at liberty to imagine that they are constant everywhere.

 We haven't talked about how to deal with colliding objects all moving in the same direction, and here's the nice thing: we don't need to!